 The architecture of the SDP@HA is a hybrid of clientserver and peer-to-peer.
 The client-server model is incorporated so that there is a server-like device called the Central that reduces communication cost as search and service advertisement messages are addressed to one particular device instead of broadcasted to the entire network.
 It also provides aid to resource lean devices so their memory, processing power and energy usage are reduced and thus able to prolong their services.
 The clientserver environment requires at least one 300D device to be available.
-It is assumed that a home has at least one appliance with more than 1MB of memory available, as in TV, PC, VCR, etc.

-As explained in the next section, the most powerful 300D device is elected to become the Central, which acts as a repository for service information in the network.
-When a Central is not available (no 300D device available, or a leader election process is being carried out, with no Central selected yet), devices requiring a service will enter Peer Search mode as explained in section 3.2.4.
+It is assumed that a home has at least one appliance with more than 1MB of memory available, as in TV, PC, VCR, etc. The most powerful 300D device is elected to become the Central, which acts as a repository for service information in the network.
+When a Central is not available (no 300D device available, or a leader election process is being carried out, with no Central selected yet), devices requiring a service will enter Peer Search mode as explained later in this paper.
+The workings of SDP@HA are as explained in the following sections.